Contents

 Becoming a California (Board-Certified) Tax Specialist

+Becoming a Board-Certified Tax Specialist is a tough feat.
+The specialist exam for Tax specifically, is known for being extremely difficult.
+There are more than 200,000 attorneys in California, and tens of thousands of them practice in some area of tax.
 Whether they are full time tax attorneys or they practice tax law as part of a bigger practice such as estate planning, real estate, divorce, corporate and business law, or acting as outside counsel — tax law is everywhere.

 Less Than 350 Board-Certified Tax Law Specialists in California

-It covers many different areas of tax, oftentimes areas which are not even included in the practitioner’s daily area of practice.
-Tax Specialist Exam study materials are scarce at best, and basically the practitioner has to rely upon is his or her experience to complete the full day exam.
+In California alone, there are less than 350 Board-Certified Tax Specialists.
+Why?
+Because the test is brutal.
+It covers many different areas of tax, oftentimes areas that are not even included in the practitioner’s daily area of practice.
+Tax Specialist Exam study materials are scarce at best, and basically the practitioner has to rely upon is his or her experience to complete the full-day exam.
+And, in order for a person to be Board-Certified — the applicant must also meet rigorous ethical and experience requirements as well.

-International Tax Marketing Gimmicks
+Tax Attorney Marketing Gimmicks

 Attorneys who call themselves “Experts”